Thursday, December 12, 2019

 This post was updated 2022.

 Are you one of the many people who WISHES your scrapbooking was done?
-Would you really like to have your photos in a book instead of languishing on your phone?
-Do your kids ask to see pictures of themselves, but you don't have anything significant to show them?
+Would you really like to have your photos in a book instead of languishing somewhere in the cloud?
+Do your kids ask to see pictures of themselves, but you don't have anything significant to show them because you can't find them on your phone?

-Here's how to get your photos off your phone (5 minutes):
+If you don't know how to get your photos from your phone to your computer, here's how (5 minutes):

 Part 1 is "Organizing and Decluttering Photos"